nox90/securityMinion/README.md

 and save it.

-Now, from "App Credentials" in the "Basic Information" section, copy the value of **Verification Token** and create an environment variable named **"VerificationToken"** in the lamba function settings with that value.
+Now, from "App Credentials" in the "Basic Information" section, copy the value of **Verification Token** and create an environment variable named **"VerificationToken"** in the Lamba function settings with that value.
 Also add the **BucketName** environment variable with the proper S3 bucket to store secret files.
 In **"Bot Users"** add a bot: enter a name and set **"Always Show My Bot as Online"** to **ON**.
-Go to **"OAuth & Permissions"** and click **"Install App in WorkSpace"**, click **"Allow"**, copy the value of **"Bot User OAuth Access Token"** and set an environment variable named **"BotUserOAuthAccessToken"** in the lamba function settings with that value.
+Go to **"OAuth & Permissions"** and click **"Install App in WorkSpace"**, click **"Allow"**, copy the value of **"Bot User OAuth Access Token"** and set an environment variable named **"BotUserOAuthAccessToken"** in the Lamba function settings with that value.
 Go to the slack app, create a channel or select one with the people that will use the app and **add** the **app**.